hmziqrs/go-minesweeper/README.md

 ## Motivation

-One day I couldn't sleep for some reasons.
-So, to clear out my boredom I decided to write basic random mines + counting mines for fun, Which did helped to sleep that night.
-Also I wanted to learn how to work with terminal UI & it was while since I wrote some go code.
-Well whole thing turns out to be a great experience.
+One day I could not sleep for some reason.
+So, to clear out my boredom I decided to write basic random mines + counting mines for fun, Which did help to sleep that night.
+Also, I wanted to learn how to work with terminal UI & it was a while since I wrote some go code.
+Well, the whole thing turns out to be a great learning experience.

 ## Requirements to run

-> I'm not sure if old go version will work but you can try
+> I am not sure if the old go version will work but you can try.

 - Go 1.16+